platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 platform environment:info edge_hostname
 ```

-## What is an Apex domain?
+## What an Apex domain is

 An apex domain is a domain name that doesn't include a subdomain.
-For example if {{<variable "YOUR_DOMAIN" >}} is `example.com`:

-* Your apex domain is `example.com`
+For example, `example.com` is an apex domain and `www.example.com` is a subdomain.
-* `www.example.com` is the `www` subdomain of your apex domain.

-More about DNS terminology can be found in [RFC 7719](https://www.rfc-editor.org/rfc/rfc7719).

 ## Handling Apex domains

 Some registrars don't allow CNAME records for [apex domains](#what-is-an-apex-domain).
-This is the so-called [CNAME-on-apex-domain-limitation](#why-are-CNAME-records-problematic).
+This is one of the [limitations to CNAME records](#why-CNAME-records-are-problematic).

 That means that `example.com` can only point to an IP address like `192.0.2.1` (A record) and can't point to another domain (or subdomain) like `www.example.com` (CNAME record).

-Check your registrar's documentation to make sure that CNAME record on apex domains are supported.
+Check your registrar's documentation to make sure that CNAME records on apex domains are supported.
-If your registrar supports these, follow the [step-by-step guide](../steps/_index.md).
+If your registrar supports them, follow the [guide to using such records](../steps/_index.md).
-If your registrar doesn't support these, there are a number of ways of handling the CNAME-on-apex-domain-limitation.
+If your registrar doesn't support them, there are a number of ways to handle the limitation.

 The recommended approach is to use custom records.